martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 (e.g. cartesian closedness of a category is a property in some sense (up to isomorphism), whereas monoidal closedness is given structure).

-In summary, univalent mathematics is characterized by (1)-(3), (i)-(iii) and (a)-(b) above, and not by the univalence axiom alone.
+In summary, univalent mathematics is characterized by (1)-(8) and not by the univalence axiom alone.
 In fact, 3/4 of theses notes begin *without* the univalence axiom (as measured by the number of lines in the source code for these lecture notes until we formulate the univalence axiom and start to use it).

 Lastly, univalent type theories don't assume the axiom of choice or the principle of excluded middle, and so in some sense they are